Latest

 What does neurodiversity mean in the workplace?

-Accommodations may include flexible working, quiet spaces, assistive technology, clear communication and structured tasks.
+Accommodations may include flexible working, quiet spaces, clear communication, assistive technology or changes to routines.

 How can managers support neurodivergent employees?